List of Deltora Quest characters: Prandine

 Endon's chief advisor, who turns out to be a servant of the Shadow Lord.
 Like those before him, Prandine was given the task to deceive the royal family of Deltora into a state of helplessness while ensuring they would have no support from the people by the time the Shadow Lord made his move.
 In the process, Prandine murdered King Alton (Endon's father) and his wife with a poisoned knife and covered it up by claiming them to have died of an illness.
 He then drove Jarred off soon after and then silenced Min years later when the plan's final steps commence.
 After the jewels were scattered and the Belt shattered, Prandine confronts Jarred, Endon and Sharn in the highest tower, ready to murder them with his poisoned knife as he held Sharn at blade's point.
 However, he underestimates the resourcefulness of the "painted doll" Sharn, who tricks him into looking out from the window under the assumption that help arrived and shoved him to his death.
 Prandine is thought by Lief to be a Grade 3 Ol, due to a speech made by Fallow in the fifth book of the first series (Dread Mountain).
 However, he is the one who puts the Belt of Deltora on King Endon's waist when he becomes king.
-The fact that he is able to touch the Belt without harm suggests that he may not be an Ol, instead a human whose appearance is altered to suit the Shadow Lord.
+This is because, due to the centuries of neglect Deltora suffered under the monarchs before Endon, the people's trust in their king was so weak that the Belt was not able to kill him.